 Composition of the Sector

-- The total number of public charities (listed by the IRS, including private foundations) was close to 1.1 million organizations.
+- The total number of public charities (listed by the IRS, including private foundations) was more than one million organizations.
 Whereas other types of nonprofit organizations benefit the private, social, or economic interests of their members, 501(c)(3) organizations must benefit the broad public interest.
 In recognition of this service, Congress has provided that contributions made to 501(c)(3) nonprofits are tax-deductible.
 In addition, there are an estimated 316,532 religious congregations in the United States as of May 2015 that are not required to file with the IRS, though many of them do.

 - Over 50% of organizations that lost their tax-exemptions were either human service type organizations (31.2%) or public and societal benefit groups.

 - Two social enterprise models, B Corporations and L3Cs, while still comparatively few, continue to grow in numbers.
-As of July 2012, the latest tally by interSector Partners lists 591 L3Cs in 9 states, up from 188 in 2008.
+As of March 2015, the latest tally by interSector Partners lists 1,142, up from 188 in 2008.
 These companies exist in 9 states and one Oglala Sioux tribe.
 As of January 2014, North Carolina no longer authorizes L3Cs, but current L3Cs can continue to use the designation.

-- B Lab reports that there are over 520 certified B Corporations in 7 states, up from 125 in 2008 (up 317%) with legislation pending in 14 more states.
+- B Lab reports that there are more than 800 certified B Corporations in 26 states and the District of Columbia, with legislation pending in 14 more states.
 Globally, there are 1,300 B Corporations in 41 countries.

 Very small nonprofit organizations (those with less than $5,000 in annual revenues) are not required to register with the IRS and, if counted, would increase the number of nonprofits even further.

 - Most nonprofits are small.
 In 2012, three quarters of charities had annual expenses of less than $500,000.
 Four percent of charitable organizations had annual expenses over $10 million.